 But now the woods have begun to return.
 With the mature lodgepole pines dead, the brilliant Aspens, once relegated to the understory and struggling for light and life, have regenerated around the skeletal remains of the felled pines, a new nursery in an old graveyard.

 Meanwhile, the Lodgepole pines cannot release their seeds without the extreme heat generated by a forest fire, and so finally did so after decades of waiting.
 Eventually the Lodgepole pines will catch up to the Aspens and crowd them out again, but sooner or later another fire will arrive to restore the balance.
 And the rangers, now wiser, will sit back and watch it happen.
 Both species need the fire to survive.
 There is no beautiful forest without the conflagration, and on the long walk to Taggert Lake, you can see the gifts from the fire.

 The fires are dying out as I head home.
 I look across at the Cathedral Group and the skies are clear once more.
 The blazes didn’t do any lasting damage, none of them do, and what change they have brought to the park will be to its benefit, spurring the emergence of new life that has lain in wait for just such an opportunity.

-The wind is shifting; soon the snows will descend, the skiers will arrive in force and the area will take on an entirely different character than it has here in late September.
-I arrived here expecting a pleasant walk in the woods and came away spiritually renewed.
+The wind is shifting; soon the snows will descend, the skiers will arrive in force, and the area will take on an entirely different character than it has here in late September.
+I traveled to Grand Teton expecting a pleasant walk in the woods, and came away spiritually renewed.
 I know I’m coming back.
 After all, the cathedral is always open.
 And always changing.

 Click below for a slide show with more great views of Grand Teton National Park.